How to Play Basketball: A Beginner’s Guide

 4. Game Time

 Regulation games consist of four 10-minute quarters.
 There are short breaks in between for teams to rest and make tactical adjustments.
-The quarters breaks can vary depending on the league or competition rules.
+The quarter breaks can vary depending on the league or competition rules.

 5. Scoring